JuliaAI/MLJ.jl/docs/src/frequently_asked_questions.md

   available models, as well as model metadata (whether a model handles categorical inputs, whether is can make probabilistic predictions, etc) must be gleaned from documentation.
-In MLJ, this information is more structured and is accessible to MLJ via an external model registry (without the models needing to be loaded).
-This forms the basis of a "task" interface and facilitates model composition (see below).
+In MLJ, this information is more structured and is accessible to MLJ via a searchable model registry (without the models needing to be loaded).

-- **Task interface.** Once the MLJ user specifies a "task" (e.g., "make probabilistic predictions of home value, based on features x, y, z") then MLJ can automatically search for models matching that task, assisting in systematic benchmarking and model selection.

 - **Flexible API for model composition.** Pipelines in scikit-learn are more of an afterthought than an integral part of the original